-The Internship will be for a period of 10 weeks from June 1 through August 15 at the SfAA Offices located in Oklahoma City, OK.
+The Internship will be for a period of 6 weeks from October 1 through November 15 at the SfAA Offices located in Oklahoma City, OK.
+(Given the circumstances, the internship will likely be conducted remotely for 2020.)
 A stipend in the amount of $1,250 will be provided to partially offset expenses.

 Awardees will be encouraged to attend the annual meeting of the Society for Applied Anthropology generally held in March or April of each year.
 Two nights lodging and a travel stiped of $350 will be provided.
 The newly selected J. Thomas May Memorial Intern will be recognized at the annual meeting during the Business Meeting.

 The J. Thomas May Memorial Internship is open to any person who was registered as a student at the graduate or undergraduate level in a college or university during the most recent calendar year.
 The current major field of study should be in social sciences, or if currently enrolled as a graduate student in another discipline, the completed undergraduate degree should be in social sciences or should have a clear minor focus in a social science.
 An eligible student is one who does not have a previously-earned doctoral degree.
 For example, a person with an M.D. degree who is registered as a student in a Ph.D. program is not eligible, and vice versa.

 Interested individuals should submit a 500-word abstract of outlining their interest in the Internship.
 The abstract should contain: